whaakman/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Releasestatus

-8/21/2018: die zijn uitgebracht voor het downloaden en Automatische upgrade.
+8/21/2018: Voor het downloaden en Automatische upgrade uitgebracht.

 ### <a name="new-features-and-improvements"></a>Nieuwe functies en verbeteringen